ethereumzurich/sponsor-bounties/.github/ISSUE_TEMPLATE/bounty-template.md

 How does a hacker qualify for this bounty and what do they have to do to hand the bounty in?

-We recommend asking the hackers to post the link to their devpost sumbission as a comment to the issue before the hackathon deadline (Sun, Nov 13, 11AM Prague time (CET, GMT+2)) in order to hand their submission in.
+We recommend asking the hackers to post the link to their devpost sumbission as a comment to the issue before the hackathon deadline (Sun, Apr 16, 11AM Zurich time (GMT+2)) in order to hand their submission in.

 ## Additional Resources 🌐